taddison/personal-site/content/blog/2018/03/pattern-sql-server-as-a-shared-cache-for-expensive-stored-procedures/index.md

 - Adaptive cache - vary duration by parameter, current load
 - Cache bypass - maybe some parameters are cheap enough to not need caching/only cache expensive parameters
 - Smart expiry - if data hasn't changed enough don't expire the cache - leverage e.g. Timestamp/CDC
-- Rotating partition scheme - truncating trailing partitions and caching into a fresh partition makes the cleanup job more complex but eliminates the need to pause (cache results now keys on PartitionId, ControlId)
+- Rotating partition scheme - truncating trailing partitions and caching into a fresh partition makes the clean-up job more complex but eliminates the need to pause (cache results now keys on PartitionId, ControlId)